On the Natural Gradient of the Evidence Lower Bound: The Extended Problem with Hidden Units

 This proves equation (\ref{gradientinp}), and equation (\ref{gradientOnModel}) follows immediately from that.
 Finally, the invariance (\ref{invariancedist}) is a direct consequence of Theorem \ref{therprev}. \end{proof}

-Theorem \ref{graddeppr} implies a number of conceptual insights which we are now going to elaborate on.
+The gradients considered in Theorem \ref{graddeppr} are graphically illustrated in Figure \ref{fig:theom_graddeppr}.
+Theorem \ref{graddeppr} reveals a number of insights concerning the complexity and the invariance of the natural gradients which we are now going to elaborate on.
 First of all, it highlights the simplicity of the natural gradient of $D({\mathcal Q} \| \cdot )$ in $p \in {\mathcal P}$.
 It is nothing but the difference vector between $p$ and its projection $\pi_{\mathcal Q}(p)$.
 Thus, any complexity of the natural gradient of $D({\mathcal Q} \| \cdot )$ on a model ${\mathcal M}$ arises from the projection of that difference vector onto the tangent space $T_p {\mathcal M}$ and therefore depends very much on the structure of ${\mathcal M}$.
 For a Bayesian graphical model, $T_p{\mathcal M}$ decomposes in a convenient way so that some of the original simplicity is preserved after projection.
 A corresponding more precise statement will be formulated at the end of this article, in Proposition \ref{orthogonalVectors}.
 Furthermore, the gradient (\ref{gradientOnModel}) of the function $D({\mathcal Q} \|\cdot)$, defined on ${\mathcal M}$, can now be compared with the gradient (\ref{const}) of the original function $D(p^\ast \| \cdot)$ which is defined on ${\mathcal M}_V$.
-According to the invariance (\ref{invariancedist}), these two gradients are equivalent, if ${\mathcal M}$ is cylindrical, which implies that gradient descent learning in ${\mathcal M}$ has exactly the same trajectories as the gradient descent learning in ${\mathcal M}_V$.
-This is a consequence of the corresponding invariance of the Fisher-Rao metric as formulated by Chentsov and not at all given for other choices of Riemannian metrics \cite{chentsov82}.
+According to the invariance (\ref{invariancedist}), these two gradients are equivalent, if ${\mathcal M}$ is cylindrical, which implies that gradient descent learning in ${\mathcal M}$ yields exactly the same trajectories as the gradient descent learning in ${\mathcal M}_V$.
+This is a consequence of the corresponding invariance of the Fisher-Rao metric as formulated by Chentsov and not at all given for other choices of Riemannian metrics \citep{chentsov82}.
 While the requirement for a model to be cylindrical is quite restrictive, it holds for the full model ${\mathcal M} = {\mathcal P}$.
 This brings us to the last insight of Theorem \ref{graddeppr}.
-If we do not restrict the optimisation to a lower-dimensional model ${\mathcal M}$ then all information-geometric structures are consistent in the sense that the optimisation in the extended system, with hidden units, is equivalent to the original optimisation with only visible units.
-Again, any deviation from the invariance (\ref{invariancedist}) arises from the restriction of the optimisation to ${\mathcal M}$.
+If we do not restrict the optimization to a lower-dimensional model ${\mathcal M}$ then all information-geometric structures are consistent in the sense that the optimization in the extended system, with hidden units, is equivalent to the original optimization with only visible units.
+Again, any deviation from the invariance (\ref{invariancedist}) arises from the restriction of the optimization to ${\mathcal M}$.